tercasaskova311/Comparing-Emotional-Scores-of-Mistral-LLM-Responses-via-EmoAtlas/README.md

 ## Methodology

-Data Collection: Responses to prompts were collected in both English and Italian, resulting in a dataset of 550 samples.
+Data Collection: Same prompts were collected in both English and Italian with asking separately for response in English and Italian, resulting in different responses, with dataset of 550 samples.

 Emotion Analysis: Emotion scores were extracted using EmoAtlas, a tool for vectorization and normalization of emotional content.